 Generally it is best to keep goldfish with tank mates that have similar swimming abilities to ensure all fish can obtain enough food and swimming space.
 You will also need to consider how large your goldfish and the other fish are likely to grow to ensure adequate space is provided.

-Prior to housing goldfish with other fish species we recommend that you check with an experienced aquarist or a fish veterinarian for advice about species compatability.
+Prior to housing goldfish with other fish species we recommend that you check with an experienced aquarist or a fish veterinarian for advice about species compatibility.

-For more information about goldfish you can visit these websites:
+For more information about goldfish you can visit this website: